Beaver Brook Wildlife Area: History

 Beaver Brook Wildlife Area was gazetted with an initial land acquisition of 680 acres from the county government.
 Ten further purchases of land from private owenership have increased the acreage significantly, with the additional goal of expanding recreation area.
 The wildlife area is bound to the west by the Wild Rivers State Trail, a former railroad track that stretches 104 miles.
 The trail runs up against remnants of houses and an old logging dam, removed in 1910.

 Cranberry bogs are prevalent in Washburn County, and the marsh and wetland land coverage in both the county and the wildlife area is ideal for cranberry cultivation.
-The cultivation of cranberries, specifically the establishment of cranberry reservoirs is harmful to trout populations, and this led to the purchasing of 560 acres of private land in 2003 by the WDNR in conjuction with the Wisconsin Department of Transportation.
+The cultivation of cranberries, specifically the establishment of cranberry reservoirs is harmful to trout populations, and this led to the purchasing of 560 acres of private land in 2003 by the WDNR in conjunction with the Wisconsin Department of Transportation.
 The purchased plot, (the largest of the Wildlife Area) included a developed 81.5 acre cranberry bog.
 This developed marsh was restored to cranberry beds and the flow of the eponymous stream was restored.